scottaohara/accessible_components/README.md

 If you end up using any of these components, [please let me know](https://twitter.com/scottohara)!

-And most importantly, if there's ever a bug or awkward/inaccessible qukrk with a compontent listed here, please file an issue here or in the component's GitHub repository.
+And most importantly, if there's ever a bug or awkward/inaccessible quirk with a component listed here, please file an issue here or in the component's GitHub repository.

 Thanks!